JetBrains/guide/site/java/tips/surround-with-brackets-quotes/index.md

 ---
 date: 2021-01-08
-title: Highlight code and surround it with brackets or quotes
+title: Highlight Code and Surround it
 topics:
   - editing
   - java
 author: hs
-subtitle: Surround code with brackets and quotes
+subtitle: Surround code with brackets and quotes with one click.
 thumbnail: ./thumbnail.png
 seealso:
   - title: (video) Code Formatting in IntelliJ IDEA